// Stay in touch?

 # Show ds details for specific namespace

-kubrctl describe ds [daemonset_name] -n [namespace_name]
+kubrctl describe ds [daemonset_name] -n [namespace_name]# Show ds details for specific namespace

 # Edit the definition of a daemonset